Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Introduction

 The uncertainties that dominate current predictions of CCSN yields are due both to nuclear physics (i.e., uncertainties in reaction rates) and astrophysics (i.e., uncertainties in the astrophysical models).
 In this paper, we focus on the latter.
-The largest uncertainty comes from the stellar models.
-Despite the recent advancements in computational astrophysics, stellar evolution remains a problem that is intractable for multi-dimensional simulations, due to the extremely long timescales of stellar evolution compared to the dynamical timescales of convective processes.
-Therefore, we rely on spherically symmetric simulations that incorporate convection using mixing-length theory \citep{BohmVitense1958_MLT} models.
-Other multidimensional effects, such as rotation and binary interactions, are typically ignored, although recently more and more models incorporate these effects in 1D \citep{LC18,Laplace2021_core_binary_stars,Farmer2023_Nucleosynthesis_binary}.
-The other main source of uncertainty is the explosion.
-CCSNe are complex environments where extremely high densities are reached, and neutrino interactions play a crucial role \citep{Mezzacappa2020_nu_transport_review,Janka2025_Review_Long3D,Burrows2021_SN_review,Muller2020_SNReview,Boccioli2024_Review}.
-Therefore, one has to consider uncertainties in the nuclear equation of state at high densities, as well as in transport processes of neutrinos \citep{Fischer2017_Review_EOS_nu}.
-Finally, multi-dimensional effects have been shown to be the key ingredient for the revival of the shock \citep{Couch2015_turbulence,Abdikamalov2015_turb_SASI_3D,Radice2016,Radice2018_turbulence} and, therefore, for the successful explosion of the star.
+The largest uncertainty comes from stellar models.
+Despite recent advancements in computational astrophysics, stellar evolution remains a problem that is intractable for multidimensional simulations, due to the extremely long timescales of stellar evolution compared to the dynamical timescales of convective processes.
+Therefore, we rely on spherically symmetric simulations that incorporate convection using mixing-length theory (MLT) \citep{BohmVitense1958_MLT} models.
+Other multidimensional effects, such as rotation and binary interactions, are typically ignored, although recently an increasing number of models incorporate these effects in 1D \citep{LC18,Laplace2021_core_binary_stars,Farmer2023_Nucleosynthesis_binary}.
+The other main source of uncertainty is explosion.
+Core-collapse supernovae are complex environments where extremely high densities are reached, and neutrino interactions play a crucial role \citep{Mezzacappa2020_nu_transport_review,Janka2025_Review_Long3D,Burrows2021_SN_review,Muller2020_SNReview,Boccioli2024_Review}.
+Therefore, one must consider uncertainties in the nuclear equation of state at high densities, as well as in neutrino transport processes \citep{Fischer2017_Review_EOS_nu}.
+Finally, multidimensional effects have been shown to be the key ingredient for shock revival \citep{Couch2015_turbulence,Abdikamalov2015_turb_SASI_3D,Radice2016,Radice2018_turbulence} and, therefore, for the successful explosion of a star.